“What sort of art would you show if you had access to the Brooklyn Museum’s space, its power, its audience?”

 Lori Ellison has been making labor-intensive works in ballpoint pen on paper and gouache on panel for two decades.
 They may be humble in scale (no larger than a piece of notebook paper), but their surfaces pulsate with energy.

 Elsie Kagan studied at Tyler in Philadelphia, and is highly influenced by art history—Northern Renaissance painting and Baroque ceiling painting, in particular.
 An accomplished muralist, she tends to work large.
-These two works (see way below) are 5 feet square.
+These two works (pictured below, and at the top of the page) are 5 feet square.